ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

    Most real world users of software don't work with a system such as the Python prompt.
-In real software input values are usually provided through a mobile app, a web form, a graphical user interface (GUI).
+In real software input values are usually provided through a mobile app, a web form, or a graphical user interface (GUI).

    In old-school console apps, though, which is what intro students usually learn first, there are two ways of providing input.